zulip/zulip/docs/contributing/gsod-ideas.md

 and communicate clearly about the reasoning behind their ideas (as well as which parts of their work they have concerns about and would appreciate extra attention on).

-While only one contribution is required to be considered for the program, we find that the strongest applicants make multiple contributions throughout the application process, including after the application deadline.

 We are more interested in candidates if we see them submitting good bug reports, helping other people on GitHub and on